universal-credit-system/wallet/README.md

 ## What is Universal Credit System
 The [Universal Credit System](https://www.universal-credit-system.org) is the wallet software for a new and revolutionary stablecoin cryptocurrency called Universal Credit Coins.
 The cryptocurrency is based on a innovative monetary standard in which any newly minted coins are backed by time.
 Users process their own blocks and permanently review and audit each other on a file based protocol that allows them to manage themself offline in a decentralised block grid.
 Contrary to other cryptocurrencies users get daily rewards for the elapsed time instead of spent computing power (pow) or held balance (pos).

-The purpose of this document is to show how you can setup and run the UCS wallet client.

 ## Technologies used
 The program was written as **bourne shell script (#!/bin/sh)**